lambda-dom/mono/README.md

 monomap f . h == h . monomap f
 ```

-Since monofunctors are monomorphic, laws like mononaturality are not available by free theorems and must be explicitly required.
+Since monofunctors are fully polymorphic, laws like mononaturality are not available by free theorems and must be explicitly required.
 In this vein, the first law is simply that `monotoList` is mononatural.
-All other methods have a default implementation in terms of `monotoList` and it is implicitly assumed that any overriding definitions are extensionally equal to the default ones.
+All the other `MonoFoldable` methods have a default implementation in terms of `monotoList` and it is implicitly assumed that any overriding definitions are extensionally equal to the default ones.